 Are you a chocoholic searching for your next movie night pick?
-Well, you’ve landed on the right page!
-Chocolate has been a favourite sweet treat for centuries and has inspired countless stories and films.
+Well, you've landed on the right page!
+Chocolate is my favourite subject and since I've been making chocolates for the last 25 years I've also enjoyed watching many films with chocolate themes.

 Whilst I was doing research into my favourite chocolate themed movies, I realised that there are essentially two groups of these films.
 Some films have a chocolate as their main theme ( for example the film is set in a chocolate shop) and some films whilst they do have a 'chocolate' in their name, the chocolate itself is a metaphor for something else and the film has nothing to do with chocolate.